Adamkadaban/howtowincptc/src/presentations/index.md

 ## Example Presentations

-Global CPTC has a few years of examples of presentations made by the final teams: https://github.com/globalcptc/report_examples
+Global CPTC has a few years of examples of presentations made by the final teams: [globalcptc/report_examples](https://github.com/globalcptc/report_examples)

-There are also several videos of these presentations on their YouTube channel: https://www.youtube.com/@globalcptc/videos
+There are also several videos of these presentations on their [YouTube channel](https://www.youtube.com/@globalcptc/videos)

 These are excellent places to look if you want to get an idea of what the best teams do.